StrictlySkyler/elytron/README.md

 produce('an_interesting_topic', a_relevant_message);
 ```

-The message provided must be a JSON-serializable object.
+The message provided must be a EJSON-serializable object.

 `produce` returns a hash containing the status of the produced message.
 An example hash might look like:
 ```javascript